Effective Date: 18 Sep 2023

 - Serious or repeat violations or offenses will subject you to account suspension or termination.

 If you have concerns that any content violates the Community Rules, infringes your rights, contains illegal material, or otherwise violates these Terms, please contact us or file a report online.
 We respect the intellectual property rights of others.
 For complaints regarding copyright infringement or to submit a copyright infringement notice and takedown request, including those made pursuant to the U.S. Digital Millennium Copyright Act, click here.

 Your purchase(s) of and subscription(s) to any of the Services are subject to the Renewal and Cancellation Terms.

-We limit our liability to the fullest extent allowed by law.
-We will not be liable for any unintentional damage, any actual, incidental, or consequential damage, or for any loss or claim of any kind.
-Some jurisdictions do not allow us to have a broad limit on our liability.
-If you live in one of those jurisdictions, some of these limitations may not apply to you.
 If you are dissatisfied with any portion of the Services or with any statement in these Terms, your sole remedy is to stop using the Services and, if you are using any of our subscription Services, cancel your subscription as described here.
-Our total liability in any matter related to the Services or these Terms is limited to the aggregate amount you paid us during the 12-month period preceding the event giving rise to the liability.
+Our total liability in any matter related to the Services or these Terms is limited to the aggregate amount you paid to us during the 12-month period preceding the event giving rise to the liability.
 This limitation of liability applies fully to residents of New Jersey.